TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

-   This function is a :term:`decorator` that can be used to define a factory function for :keyword:`async with` statement asynchronous context managers, without needing to create a class or separate :meth:`__aenter__` and :meth:`__aexit__` methods.
+   This function is a :term:`decorator` that can be used to define a factory function for :keyword:`async with` statement asynchronous context managers, without needing to create a kundi or separate :meth:`__aenter__` and :meth:`__aexit__` methods.
 It must be applied to an :term:`asynchronous generator` function.

    A simple example::

-      from contextlib import asynccontextmanager
+      kutoka contextlib agiza asynccontextmanager

       @asynccontextmanager
       async def get_connection():